 - Don't store the things you need in high places that would require the use of a step stool to reach.

 - Arrange your furniture so that there is a clear path for walking, and keep clutter out of walkways.
 Avoid using furniture on wheels.

 - Clap-on/clap-off lights in the living room and in your bedroom will keep you from having to get up from your chair to adjust the lighting.

-For even more suggestions, take a look at our new video series, Preventing Falls by Adapting Your Home.
-The videos, created with the help of the University of Tennessee Health Science Center Community Occupational Services Program, offer simple suggestions for each area of the home to prevent falls, increase mobility, and make a home a safer environment.
-The series is available on VisionAware.org and on DVD through the AFB bookstore at www.afb.org/store.
+Our video series, Preventing Falls by Adapting Your Home, created with the help of the University of Tennessee Health Science Center Community Occupational Services Program, offers simple suggestions for each area of the home to prevent falls, increase mobility, and make a home a safer environment.

 Questions and Answers

 - My Guide Dog, Grant: A Reason, a Season, and for a Lifetime

 - Guide Dog or White Cane?
 Mobility Tools for Individuals with Vision Loss